 Real-time ray tracing has only been a part of games since 2018, meaning that every game released before then won’t feature the technology unless it’s been patched in since then.
 However, it’s not a given that every game release after that time will feature ray-traced effects.

-Many big games, such as Fortnite and Cyberpunk 2077 offer ray tracing options, and the number of examples continues to grow all the time.
-Now, with the advent of RTX Remix, it won’t be long before many classics join newer releases in basking in the light of ray tracing.
+Many big games, such as Fortnite and Cyberpunk 2077 offer ray-tracing options, and the number of examples continues to grow.
+With the advent of RTX Remix, it won’t be long before many classics join newer releases in basking in the light of ray tracing.